uym2/TreeShrink/README.md

   -k K, --k K           The maximum number of leaves that can be removed.
                         Default: auto-select based on the data -q QUANTILES, --quantiles QUANTILES
-                        The quantile(s) to set threshold.
+                        The quantile(s) to set threshold (false positive tolerance rate).
 Default is 0.05 -m MODE, --mode MODE  Filtering mode: 'per-species', 'per-gene', 'all- genes','auto'.
 Default: auto -o OUTDIR, --outdir OUTDIR
                         Output directory.
-Default: the same as input directory (if it is specified) or the same as the input trees -p TEMPDIR, --tempdir TEMPDIR
+Default: the same as input directory (if it is specified) or in the same directory with the input trees -p TEMPDIR, --tempdir TEMPDIR
                         Directory to keep temporary files.
 If specified, the temp files will be kept